Copyright

 To set a copyright license for all future articles that you publish through Scholastica OA Publishing, first navigate to My Journals>Publishing>Publishing Settings>Click Edit under the option "OA Copyright license".

 After updating your copyright license, all future articles will use the newly selected license.
-If you would like to also update the copyright license for previously published articles, please contact us and we can help you out.

 For full details regarding our policy on copyright, view our Terms of Service.